nextapps-de/winbox/README.md

 <a name="template"></a>
 ## Custom Template (Layout)

 You can fully customize the WinBox window layout by providing a custom `template` via the config during creation.
-This way you can add new controls to the window or re-arrange them.
+This way you can add new elements to the window or re-arrange them.

-This example will add two custom control buttons `.wb-like` and `.wb-custom` to the window toolbar by using a custom template along some CSS:
+This example will add a control button `.wb-custom` to the window toolbar by using a custom template along some CSS:
 ```css
 .wb-custom {
     background-image: url(demo/icon-github.svg);